Documentation Index

 A practical overview of Pepay’s building blocks

 Pepay keeps the integration surface intentionally small: a handful of primitives that stay stable as you move from your first payment flow to fully embedded commerce.
-Think of Pepay as four core objects plus two ways to receive updates.
-Everything else composes from there.Core primitives
+Think of Pepay as five core objects plus two ways to receive updates.
+Everything else composes from there.
+For teams reading these docs, that means Pepay is not only about accepting payments and powering commerce.
+It also gives you a stablecoin deposit and off-ramp primitive for KYC-gated cash-out flows.Core primitives

 | Primitive | What it is | What you use it for |